Lamellophone: African lamellophones

-A large number of lamellophones originate in Africa, where they are known under different names including mbira, sanza, kisanji, likembe, kalimba, and kongoma.
+A large number of lamellophones originate in Africa, where they are known under different names including mbira, kisanji, likembe, kalimba, kongoma, and sanza.
 They play a role in southeast African Music.
 They were reported as early as the 16th century, but there is no doubt they have a much longer history.
 The Caribbean marímbula is also of this family.
 The marímbula can be seen as a bass variant of the mbira and is sometimes used in hip hop music.

 In most cases the tongues are divided in two playing halves with the lowest notes in the centre; from there to the left and to the right each tongue is tuned higher than the previous one.
 The tongues may also be arranged in a linear arrangement in the manner of a piano.
 Tongues may be made small enough to play with individual fingers, hence the colloquial name "thumb piano".
 (Although some instruments, like the Mbira, have an additional rows of tongues, in which case not just the thumbs are used for plucking.)

 Some conjecture that African lamellophones were derived from xylophones and marimbas.
 However, similar instruments have been found elsewhere; for example, the indigenous peoples of Siberia play wooden and metallic lamellophones with a single tongue.

 Lamellophones may be made with or without resonators.
 There are also electric lamellophones with an additional pickup.